House Prices in Kenya

 Rental yields in Nairobi average 6% to 8%, with Westlands and Kilimani offering the highest returns.
 The Landlord and Tenant Act governs rental agreements, requiring a written contract for leases over one year.
 Tenants have the right to a habitable living environment and protection against unlawful eviction.

-landlords must provide a rent receipt within 30 days of payment.Recent updates include the introduction of a digital rent payment platform, enhancing transparency.
+Landlords must provide a rent receipt within 30 days of payment.Recent updates include the introduction of a digital rent payment platform, enhancing transparency.
 The government is also reviewing rent control measures to address rising rental costs in urban areas.

 Property Purchase Process Step By Step in Kenya